 |---|---|

 | c.
-1100 | Foundation of the original cathedral in the Romanesque (Norman) style. |
+1100 | Medieval origins of the cathedral in the Norman era. |

 Architectural Features of Duomo Santa Maria Assunta in Catanzaro